christopherbate/rock64-docker-ros/README.md

-# Running a ROS Program Running Quickly
+# Docker and ROS on Embedded Linux (Ubuntu in this case)
-A description of how to quickly run a ROS program on Rock64 OS install.
+A description of how to quickly run a ROS program on embeded Linux install (in this case, Rock64).
+Everything besides the first line also applies to Debian or Raspbian on a RPi3.

+Note this example shows how build your Docker container image on the device.
+Much more convenient, although more complicated methods (to explain) are to cross-compile the ARM Docker image on x86 using QEMU, push to registry, then download on device.
+This allows for seamless Over-the-Air updates to your device. **It can save a lot of time.** You can also use a RPi linked up to a CI/CD service like Gitlab or CI/CD to automatically build the ARM images instead of cross-compiling.

+# Steps

 Repositories setup as-is have some changes that need to be explicity accepted: